Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: AI4Science Dataset

 \subsection{Semantic Clustering}

 \paragraph{Embedding}

-After obtaining the six key aspects of the papers, we first leverage the InstructionEmbedding model(instructor large \cite{su2022one}) to obtain the semantic embeddings of the scientific problems and AI methods extracted.
+After obtaining the six key aspects of the papers, we first leverage the InstructionEmbedding model (instructor large)\cite{su2022one} to obtain the semantic embeddings of the scientific problems and AI methods extracted.
+InstructorEmbedding is an advanced embedding model that generates task- and domain-specific text embeddings without additional training.
+Given our need to embed both scientific problems and AI methods, we use InstructorEmbedding with instructions below to provide contextualized embeddings tailored to our task rather than context-free embedding methods

 For scientific problems, we embed the problem keywords/keyphrases concatenated with the problem definition with the following instructions:

 \begin{framed} Represent the keyphrase and definition of a scientific problem for clustering and visualizing scientific problems \end{framed}